-- Commence construction of Phase 1 of the Silo Project for \$300,000.
+- Commence construction of the Silo Project for \$500,000.
 Strategic Goal Category: Redevelopment and Enhancement of the RT.
 31 Corridor - Continue to promote TIF Façade Grant Program.
 Strategic Goal Category: Redevelopment and Enhancement of the RT.
 31 Corridor - Evaluate current status of TIF District and recommend changes, if any.
 Strategic Goal Category: Rt.
 31 Corridor